SciRooPlot/SciRooPlot/README.md

     cmake ../
     make

-In case you have doxygen installed, you can also generate a documenation from the comments in the code via:
+In case you have doxygen installed, you can also generate a documentation from the comments in the code via:

     cd PlottingFramework/doc
     doxygen doxygen.conf